jplalor/jplalor.github.io/content/pages/about.md

 1. **Summer 2018:** Internship with the Amazon Alexa team in Cambridge, MA
 1. **February 2018:** Our paper *ComprehENotes: Development and Validation of an Instrument to Assess Patient EHR Note Reading Comprehension* was accepted for publication by the Journal of Medical Internet Research
 1. **January 2018:** I presented at the first Northern Lights Deep Learning Workshop in Tromso, Norway
-1. **December 2017:** I passed the [CICS Portfolio][24] and am now a PhD candidate
-1. **November 2017:** I attended the AMIA Annual Symposium presenting our podium abstract on a new test of Electronic Health Record note comprehension

 # Teaching